github/heroku-buildpack-lightstep-satellite/README.md

 ## Installation

+For now, you'll need to add this repo as a buildpack to your application.
+We'll release it on Heroku Elements soon!

-Follow the instructions on the [Heroku Elements page](https://elements.heroku.com/buildpacks/github/heroku-buildpack-lightstep-satellite).
+~Follow the instructions on the [Heroku Elements page](https://elements.heroku.com/buildpacks/github/heroku-buildpack-lightstep-satellite).~

 ## Configuration